WOMEN ONLY TOUR TO Lebanon

 Beginning in Beirut, this tour contrasts modern-day, multicultural Lebanon with the immense wealth of history and culture crafted by civilisations long past.

-Cash in USD and EUR are widely accepted and credit cards are normally the last preferred or accepted method of payment.
-We recommend arriving to Lebanon with all the cash you will need in USD or EUR.
+Cash in USD and EUR are widely accepted, although USD is preferable over EUR.
+Credit cards are normally the last preferred or accepted method of payment.
+We strongly recommend arriving to Lebanon with all the cash you will need in USD or EUR.
 The best way to withdraw more cash is with a Western Union, not an ATM.
 Luckily, this tour is very inclusive and you won’t need much spending money.
 We will help you navigate this before departure, but flexibility and some prior planning is important.

 Meet your new BFF.